shajmun/SAT-GPA-Analysis-R/README.md

 * **Data Cleaning**: Handled observations with invalid values that caused errors in the log-transformation of the dependent variable.
 * **Exploratory Data Analysis (EDA)**: Used `ggplot2` to visualize the relationship between SAT scores and GPA.
 * **Regression Modeling**: Estimated five Ordinary Least Squares (OLS) models, starting with a simple regression and progressively adding control variables.
-* **Robustness Checks**: Calculated heteroskedasticity-robust standard errors and t-values using the `sandwich` and `lmtest` packages to ensure the validity of the statistical inference.
+* **Robustness Checks**: Calculated heteroskedasticity-robust standard errors and t-values using the `sandwich` and `lmtest` packages to ensure the validity of the statistical inference, as discussed in my paper.
-* **Results Visualization**: Generated a professional regression table replicating the original paper's findings using the `stargazer` package.
+* **Results Visualization**: Generated a professional regression table to present the final model outputs using the `stargazer` package.

 ## 4. Key Findings